 One such example of TIR’s border crossing efficiency is China’s accession to the system in 2016, which made it possible for transports from Southern Europe to South Eastern China to be carried out in only 16 days.
 This is in addition to the accession of other large trading nations to TIR in recent years, including India and Pakistan, together with China, representing 40% of the world’s population that can now trade with TIR.

 As TIR continues to expand, giving new life to ancient transport routes along the Silk Road, nations in both the East and West as well as countless communities in between will benefit from faster and more secure transit.
 This includes powerhouse economies such as Turkey and Iran as well as up and coming regions such as the GCC that draw great value from seamless cross border transports facilitated by TIR.
-EU-Russia is in fact one of the world’s most vital trade corridors, with over one million truck crossings recorded each year – a figure that TIR has the potential to boost further in future.

 “TIR’s advantages are particularly prominent for long-haul, multi-national cross-border transport.
 TIR makes efficient road transport between China and Europe a reality. ”